zhongl/scala-with-cats/src/pages/monoids/applications.md

 The two examples above are cases where monoids inform the entire system architecture.
 There are also many cases where having a monoid around makes it easier to write a small code fragment.
-We'll see lots of examples in the case studies in this book.
+We'll see lots of examples in the remainder of this book.